 sudo sysctl debug.lowpri_throttle_enabled=1

 Reality check: I wanted to see if I could confirm these results and get a sense of how much faster copying files would be on my Macs.
-So I copied files of various sizes on two different machines, one running Catalina, the other running Big Sur beta.
+So I copied files of various sizes on two different machines.
 I used a stopwatch to time each operation, then compared the throttled speed with the unthrottled.
 Unfortunately, I didn’t see the speed increases promised.

 Sometimes the unthrottled backups were just two seconds faster; other times, they were the same speed.
 One result was surprising: when copying a 4.29 GB video file, the throttled result was just 1 minute 36 seconds while the unthrottled was actually slower: 6 hours 15 seconds.